Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 The only condition both Firazyr and Kalbitor are used to treat is acute attacks of HAE.

-These drugs haven’t been directly compared in clinical studies, but studies have found both Firazyr and Kalbitor to be effective for treating acute attacks of HAE.
+These drugs haven’t been directly compared in clinical studies, but clinical trials have found both Firazyr and Kalbitor to be effective for treating acute attacks of HAE.

 Costs

-Firazyr generally costs less than Kalbitor per dose.
-The actual price you’ll pay for either drug depends on your insurance plan, your location, and the pharmacy you use.
+The actual price you’ll pay for either Firazyr or Kalbitor depends on your insurance plan if you have one, your location, and the pharmacy you use.

 Like Kalbitor (above), the drug Cinryze has uses similar to those of Firazyr.
 Here’s a comparison of how Firazyr and Cinryze are alike and different.